YotaYota/java-cert-summary/java-summary.md

 **Note**: the _Character_ class does not participate in _parse/valueOf_ methods since _String_ is made up of multiple _char_.

+**Note**: increment and decrement operator works on wrapper classes.

 #### Autoboxing